UB-ES-2025-B1/social-fitness/frontend/API.md

     }
   }

-Tips for backend implementers
+Notes for backend integration
-- Prefer setting HttpOnly, Secure cookies for session tokens.
-If using JWT in the response, document where it is returned (cookie vs JSON body).
+- Authentication: deliver the session token via HttpOnly, Secure cookie or include a token field in the JSON response; document which method is used.
-- Allow CORS from the frontend origin and support credentials if you choose cookies (Access-Control-Allow-Credentials: true).
+- CORS: allow the frontend origin and credentials when using cookies (Access-Control-Allow-Credentials: true).
-- Return clear field-level errors in the `errors` object to allow frontend to highlight fields.
+- Validation: return field errors in the `errors` object so the frontend can highlight fields.
-- Use standard HTTP response codes (200/201 success, 400 validation, 401 unauthorized, 500 server error).
+- HTTP response codes: 200/201 success, 400 validation, 401 unauthorized, 500 server error.

 Optional endpoints (future)
 - POST /auth/logout -> 200
 - GET /auth/me -> 200 with user info or 401

-If you want, I can also provide example Express routes that match this contract.

 Profile endpoint